-- 1.1 This screening report is used to determine whether or not the contents of the draft of the Tugby and Keythorpe Neighbourhood Plan as submitted in December 2020 requires a Strategic Environmental Assessment (SEA) in accordance with the European Directive 2001/42/EC and associated Environmental Assessment of Plans and Programmes Regulations 2004. - 1.2 The purpose of the Tugby and Keythorpe Neighbourhood Plan is to provide a local framework for future development, which must be taken into account when planning applications in the Designated Area are determined.
-The Pla will give residents a real influence in decisions on the location, character, sustainability and scope of new development and recognises the community's aspirations. - 1.3 The Plan seeks to adopt policies that will:
+1.5 The purpose of the Tugby and Keythorpe Neighbourhood Plan is to provide a local framework for future development, which must be taken into account when planning applications in the Designated Area are determined.
+The Plan will give residents a real influence in decisions on the location, character, sustainability and scope of new development and recognises the community's aspirations.

+1.6 The Plan seeks to adopt policies that will: